-DESIGNING and LEADING WORSHIP 2 Hours
+DESIGNING and LEADING WORSHIP

-Prerequisites: CM 200, CM 201, MU 350, or consent of instructor An in-depth consideration of forms and styles of planning and leading worship.
+Prerequisites: CM 200, CM 201, MU 350, or consent of instructor (See description next column)

+An in-depth consideration of forms and styles of planning and leading worship.
 Includes a weekly worship lab, with demonstrations and critiques.